 It took me over a decade to do something about it.

 I worked at a God forsaken place for 5 God forsaken years.
 I had 4 bosses, 2 of them decided I was to blame for everything that went wrong, which was mostly caused by them .
 If I said th esky was blue, they would say 'no, its yellow with stripes'. they were that idiotic and had to dominate the little employee.

 Like the good little person that I am, not wanting to anger my parents and for the pay(which wasn't great) I stayed.

 Over the next few years things just got worse.
 Id seemed to have stopped having emotions, maybe to hide how badly I had been treated, I didn't want to show signs of weakness, I couldn't show how I felt at work or at home,so I just carried on as if everything was ok.
 All the time in my head I had the worst thoughts eating away at everything.
 Telling me how crap I am, Im useless, I shouldn't have my own opinions etc

-Gradually being used as a verbal punch bag effected me to the point of going bonkers (in my head) Id gradually given up caring and quit.
+Gradually being used as a verbal punch bag effected me to the point of going bonkers (in my head) Id gradually given up caring and quit my job.

 So yes I felt a bit better, my parents noticed I was happier.
 But that's on the outside.

 What happens on the outside isn't always what's going on the inside.